flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreatePortfolioShare
-### Shares the specified portfolio with the specified account or organization node.
+> Shares the specified portfolio with the specified account or organization node.
 Shares to an organization node can only be created by the master account of an Organization.
-AWSOrganizationsAccess must be enabled in order to create a portfolio share to an organization node.
+AWSOrganizationsAccess must be enabled in order to create a portfolio share to an organization node.<br/>

 #### Input Parameters
 * `Action` - _required_